Excerpts from Jim Conrad's

 from the October 3, 2004 Newsletter issued from the Sierra Nevada foothills

 One of the most common as well as one of the prettiest birds here is the California Quail, LOPHORTYX CALIFORNICUS, California's state bird.
-You can see a picture of one at www.plh-photos.com/Quail.htm.
+I photographed the above birds in southern Oregon.
 In that picture you'll see that the species' most striking feature is the jaunty topknots atop the heads of both sexes -- black, upside-down-teardrop-shaped plumes worn as an Indian brave might wear a single forward-drooping feather stuck in his headband.
 The male also has a striking black face and his throat is sharply outlined by a white border.
 You can hardly imagine a neater-looking bird, a plump-looking little chicken-like species with every feather in place.
 He reminds me of a portly but very elegant Musketeer.

 The East's Bobwhites are closely related, and the two species behave very similarly -- running on the ground in small flocks, habitually pecking at weed and grass seeds, small fruits, leaf material and insects, and only hesitatingly taking to the air when they have to.
 And when they do take flight, it's explosive.